keyan/blog/content/pages/about-me.md

 title: about me

-Hi, I am Keyan, a software engineer currently living in Seattle WA and working on backend product development at [Lyft][lyft].
+Hi, I am Keyan, a software engineer currently living in Seattle WA and working on the [public transit][transit] team at [Lyft][lyft].
 Previously I worked on infrastructure at [Teachers Pay Teachers][tpt], scaled the platform at [Venmo][venmo], and never-graduated from the [Recurse Center][rc].
 Before playing with computers I played with [bacteria][molmicro].
 Thankfully it's much easier to tell computers what to do.

 Aside from programming I like rock climbing, watching movies, biking, swimming, and cooking.